East Orange, New Jersey Therapists

 Mental Health Statistics in East Orange, New Jersey

 Statewide, New Jersey residents report an average of 3.3 poor mental health days per month, compared with a 3.5 average on a national scale.
-In Essex County, there are approximately 581 residents for every mental health provider, which is slightly better than the statewide ratio of 623 people for every one mental health provider.
+In Essex County, there are approximately 581 residents for every mental health provider, which is slightly better than the statewide ratio of 623 people for every mental health provider.

 Poor Physical Health Contributes To Poor Mental Health in East Orange, New Jersey